 It seems like a reasonable assumption — unless you understand basic physics.
 The answer is very simple, and not at all mysterious.
 After a person dies, the energy in his or her body goes where all organisms' energy goes after death: into the environment.
 The energy is released in the form of heat, and transferred into the animals that eat us (i.e., wild animals if we are left unburied, or worms and bacteria if we are interred), and the plants that absorb us.
 There is no bodily "energy" that survives death to be detected with popular ghost-hunting devices.

-The evidence for ghosts is no better today than it was a year ago, a decade ago, or a century ago.
+In the end (and despite mountains of ambiguous photos, sounds and videos), the evidence for ghosts is no better today than it was a year ago, a decade ago or a century ago.
 There are two possible reasons for the failure of ghost hunters to find good evidence.
 The first is that ghosts don't exist, and that reports of ghosts can be explained by psychology, misperceptions, mistakes and hoaxes.
 The second option is that ghosts do exist, but that ghost hunters are simply incompetent.
 Ultimately, ghost hunting is not about the evidence (if it was, the search would have been abandoned long ago).
-Instead, it's about having fun with friends, telling stories, and the enjoyment of pretending they are searching the edge of the unknown.
+Instead, it's about having fun with friends, telling stories, and the enjoyment of pretending to be searching the edge of the unknown.
 After all, everyone loves a good ghost story.

 - The Committee for Skeptical Inquiry promotes scientific inquiry, critical investigation and the use of reason in examining controversial and extraordinary claims.